BlockchainTokenSniper/blockchaintokensniper.github.io/memory-bank/progress.md

 **Note:** This repository and progress report primarily concern the **BTS V3 Website**.
 Information regarding the BTS V3 bot application's internal workings is handled in separate repositories.

-## Current Status (Post Navigation and Content Correction 16/07/2025)
+## Current Status (Post Content and Navigation Correction 16/07/2025)

-*   **Overall:** The website's navigation has been standardized across all pages, and the user guides have been updated for accuracy.
+*   **Overall:** The website's navigation and content have been updated for consistency and accuracy.
-*   **Recent Website Code Changes (Navigation and Content Correction)**:
+*   **Recent Website Code Changes (Content and Navigation Correction)**:
+    *   Corrected the security information in `docs/user-guide/index.html` to state that private keys are stored on BTS V3 servers.
     *   Corrected the "SolanaSniper" link to "BlockchainSolanaSniper" in the navigation bar across all relevant pages.
     *   Corrected the navigation bar on all user guide sub-pages (`BlockchainLaunchSniper`, `BlockchainMultiSniper`, `SolanaMultiSniper`) to ensure the dropdown menu appears correctly and consistently across the entire site.
     *   Updated the navigation bar across all other relevant pages (`index.html`, `404.html`, and all pages in `docs/`) to include a consistent dropdown menu for the User Guides.